XuhuaHuang/EmbeddedProgramming/README.md

-### EmbededProgramming
+### **EmbeddedProgramming**
 This is a repository created dedicated to embedded programming in Linux environment.
 Each topic is placed in individual folder.
-Folder named `Dealer` contains source code for mid-term card-game project.
+Projects are placed under each descriptively-named folders.
 Please use code responsively.

 #### **Special Thanks**